Updated for 2018

 Skip the parking and traffic nightmare, and hitch a ride on the Light Rail in Tukwila straight into Westlake.
 Kids love the idea of riding a train, even for a short distance!
 Simply buy your tickets at the station vending machine and hop on the next train.
 Trains run frequently until 1:00am.
 One way tickets are $3/adults, $1.50/youth and FREE for ages 6 and under.
 If you’re bringing a stroller, simply wheel it right on.
 This is a great way to skip the hassle and expense of parking in downtown Seattle and get a frugal experience in, too!

-Giddy up on the holiday carousel for a suggested donation of $3/person to support the work of Treehouse, which works with area foster kids.
-In addition to the carousel, there are other activities including kids’ crafts and food trucks.
+Giddy up on the holiday carousel for a suggested donation of $4/person to support DSA’s programming and management of Occidental Square and Pioneer Park.
+In addition to the carousel, check out the Holiday Market with offerings from local artisans.
 You can see more about all of them, and other downtown area holiday happenings, here.
-Note from SFM-I believe the 3.00 donation is the same this year, but I haven’t confirmed that.

 3. Power the Macy’s Train

 On the corner of 4th and Stewart, Macy’s sets up a Winter Train in their display window.
 Kiddos place their hands on two golden mittens, which powers the train.
 Keep your eyes peeled for the Seahawks car.
 Macy’s also has a Santaland where children can take photos with the Big Guy and mail their letters to the North Pole.